Have a question about CBD?

 The main differentiation between the North American and European laws for hemp products is the amount of THC allowed to remain in the final product before it’s considered illegal.

 In North America, the threshold for hemp products to be legal for sale as a nutritional supplement is 0.3% of the total weight.
 In Europe, this is 0.2%.

 Some countries, like France or Denmark, only allow CBD extracts that contain 0% THC.

 This number matters, so make sure you’re aware of the legal limit before you order.
 If you live in Europe, we recommend sourcing a CBD-isolate product if buying from the United States to ensure the product you receive remains under the 0.2% threshold.

 None of these products will make you feel high — even with 0.3% THC.
 You would need to consume a significant amount of the oil for any psychoactive effects at this concentration.

-A lot of the leaders in the CBD industry at the moment operate out of the United States — so many people living overseas in Europe, Australia, South America, and Asia are wondering if they can order CBD products from American-based companies.
+A lot of the leaders in the CBD industry at the moment operate out of the United States.
+Many people living overseas in Europe, Australia, South America, and Asia wonder if they can order CBD products from American-based companies.